I love roasting vegetables because well, they’re so roast-able.

 Then, in a brilliant, jewel-like (diamond) flash of inspiration, I decided to season the thighs with my Lay’s Barbecue Potato Chip Spice, before rolling them in the ground pork rinds.

 Absolutely brilliant!
-I should write a commissary cookbook How did it taste?
+I should write a commissary cookbook :D How did it taste?
 Good spicy flavor and crispy.
 My husband liked it a lot and I think Jade would too.

 Barbecue Chicken Thighs